Will I feel any pain during treatment?

 In addition to being unsightly, losing a tooth can lead to other problems with surrounding teeth.
 Dental implants are one of the best methods to replace one or more missing teeth.
 Implants are simply titanium fixtures which act as anchors for a natural looking tooth or to keep dentures secured in place for eating.

-So long as the patient has sufficient bone for the anchor, implants are an excellent and permanent alternative to either fixed or a removable bridge or denture.
+So long as the patient has sufficient bone for the anchor, implants are an excellent and potentially permanent alternative to either a fixed or removable bridge or denture.
 The advantages of dental implants are:

 When do you recommend veneers?

 We will suggest tooth veneers when a patient has shape or severe color problems with their teeth.
 Veneers are very helpful for smile makeovers and full-mouth restorations; they’re especially suited to correct any imperfections such as crooked or misshapen teeth, chipped teeth, uneven surfaces on teeth or oddly sized teeth.

 All patient cases are different.
 We can give you prices to guide in your decision process, though a total quote will require a full consultation.
 Costs will vary depending upon the materials used, type of procedure and how many in-office treatments are required.
 You can be assured that we will do our best to give you an exact cost figure prior to your treatment.

 Dental insurance typically does not cover the costs for elective dentistry procedures such as teeth whitening, veneers or other cosmetic dental treatments used to enhance your appearance.

 While some medical plans do include dental coverage as an extra feature, dental insurance is most often a policy separate from regular medical insurance.